Food and Drink Premises

 As a consumer it is critical that you can identify poor quality products and food handling.

 Avoid and report the following products:

-Unhygienic food handling practices under the Food Standards Code; and
+- Unhygienic food handling practices under the Food Standards Code

 Further information can be found on the NSW Food Authority Website or contact a Council Environmental Health Officer.

-Councils Development, Planning and Regualtory Services Department on (02) 6730 2350 or you may email Council at email@example.com.
+Contact the Department of Place and Growth on (02) 6730 2350 or email Council at email@example.com